yuhui1208/api/substrate/extrinsics.md

 - **interface**: `api.tx.technicalMembership.addMember`
 - **summary**:   Add a member `who` to the set.

-  May only be called from `AddOrigin` or root.
+  May only be called from `T::AddOrigin`.

 ### changeKey(new: `AccountId`)
 - **interface**: `api.tx.technicalMembership.changeKey`